Back to the Night: Reception

 The album was a critical rather than a commercial success and did not sell in large numbers.

 A review in Record Mirror referred to the album's "indefinable magic" and music that's "a lot funkier" than her debut album and stated, "Joan Armatrading is quietly destroying musical barriers, providing something fresh and invigorating that's flavoured by lingering touches of Soul, Blues, Folk and the sounds of Joan's Caribbean birth-place; the result is one of the most compelling artists working in Britain today."

-In a retrospective review for Allmusic, Dave Connolly gave the album two and a half stars and commented: "While it's not a markedly better record than Whatever's for Us, [...] it's on this record that glimpses of the greatness to come appear: the upbeat island feel of "Travel So Far," the powerfully intimate "Dry Land," and the inventive melodies of the title track."
+In a retrospective review for AllMusic, Dave Connolly commented: "While it's not a markedly better record than Whatever's for Us, [...] it's on this record that glimpses of the greatness to come appear: the upbeat island feel of "Travel So Far," the powerfully intimate "Dry Land," and the inventive melodies of the title track."

 Steve York, who played bass guitar on the album, commented that "it was not a commercial success but it is a highly original and interesting album.
 Joan is a unique writer with a distinctive voice."

 Wilfrid Mellers, writing in Angels of the Night, stated that "the tone is bold, the rhythms sprightly and the phrasing clipped" and singled out the songs "Travel So Far" and "Steppin' Out" as "reggae-style peans to freedom".

 According to the A&M website, Back to the Night was voted one of the top ten albums of 1975 by English music critics.